-Not with a bang: The end of Battlestar Galactica
+Not with a bang: Battlestar Galactica

-through the mother of all SF cliches
+ends with the mother of all cliches

 Giving oneself over to an episodic drama, produced over years, is always a gamble on the part of the reader or viewer.
 Unlike a novel or a feature film, the reader or viewer must take a leap of faith and trust that the creator or creators, essentially know what they are doing, that — even if they are open to making changes as things move along, organically evolving as they are surprised by their own creation — they at least have the ultimate end-point, the climax, always in view.

 During its first two seasons, Battlestar Galactica showed every sign of being that rarity on commercial television, a show that was meant to be seen as an organic whole, with a begining, a middle and an end, rather than a series of adventures intended to go on (and on — see the eternal recurrence of Star Trek, for example) so long as it has enough viewers for advertisers to continue financing production.